micmejia/bible-dump/AMPC/Ephesians/Eph 3.md

-[The purpose is] that through the church the [^c]complicated, many-sided wisdom of God in all its infinite variety _and_ innumerable aspects might now be made known to the angelic rulers and authorities (principalities and powers) in the heavenly sphere.
+[The purpose is] that through the church the complicated, many-sided wisdom of God in all its infinite variety _and_ innumerable aspects might now be made known to the angelic rulers and authorities (principalities and powers) in the heavenly sphere.